Captain-Levi-007/CTF_Writeups/Root-Me/Find_the_cat.md

 The president’s cat was kidnapped by separatists.
 A suspect carrying a USB key has been arrested.
 Berthier, once again you have to save the Republic!
 Analyze this key and find out in which city the cat is retained!
 The md5sum of the archive is edf2f1aaef605c308561888079e7f7f7.
 Input the city name in lowercase.***

-- Downlaod the attachment and unzip it.
+- Download the attachment and unzip it.
 ```
 gunzip ch9.gz
 ```